 As alluded to in Sec.
 5, each chip has four high-speed asynchronous AER buses on the four sides to directly transfer events in and out of the chip.
 The pins are assigned in such a way that adjacent chips can be conveniently connected together, which facilitates network scalability across a 2D grid.
-Each chip can directly address a neighborhood comprising up to seven chips in each direction, which allows a maximal 15×15 chip array without any external mapping.
+Each chip can directly address a neighborhood comprising up to seven chips in each direction, which allows a maximal 8×8 fully connected chip array without any external mapping.
+In case sides of the grid edges are wrapped around array sizes of 15×15 are possible.
 Using an alternative packet format, this grid also transmits and receives sensor events to and from its direct neighbors, see Sec.
 5.4.